Mongrel Mob murderer Raymond Jury sentenced for killing fellow gang member Trevor Rikihana

 More guards were called in to remove the family as they pulled gang signs and swore at Justice Davison.

-Once his family were removed from the courtroom, Jury turned to Justice Davison and said, "all right racist one, let's go".

-Justice Davison finished the sentencing then Jury stormed out saying "f*** you s***head, f*** you all".

-Prior to handing down the sentence, Justice Davison summed up the events of January 30, saying Jury strangled, violently beat and dragged Rikihana around a lawn before dumping his body on a friend's driveway.
+During his trial, the Crown argued Jury strangled, violently beat and dragged Rikihana around a lawn before dumping his body on a friend's driveway, while the defence said it was fellow gang member Rex Maney who caused the fatal injuries.

-The attack ensued at a semi-rural Owhata property after the pair became involved in a heated argument about money owed.
+Crown prosecutor Duncan McWilliam told the court in his closing arguments that Jury was the only person who turned up at Rikihana's in the early hours of January 30 and went on to carry out a "prolonged violent attack" with "murderous intent".

+Two Crown witness statements mentioned Jury and Rikihana had argued over money and something to do with a broken-down car the night Rikihana was killed, he said.

-Though not witnessed, the attack was heard by Rikihana's niece Lauren Eketone who was at the property and heard "stomps and kicks" and her uncle pleading for his life.
+The argument escalated, with Rikihana's niece Lauren Eketone hearing "stomps and kicks" and her uncle "groaning" on the ground, he said.

-Justice Davison said Rikihana was hit in the head with a hammer and, once on the ground, Jury continued to kick and stomp on Rikihana's head.

-The injuries Rikihana sustained also suggested he was garroted with a towel that was later found to have his blood on it.
+He said Jury would have "towered over" Rikihana, who was an elderly man weighing 49kg and standing at 168cm tall.

+For this reason, Jury would have known that the more than 70 injuries that Rikihana suffered, the majority around the head, face and neck, would have killed him, he said.

 However, Jury's lawyer Bill Nabney said it was now-deceased gang member Rex Maney who was responsible for the fatal blows.